getsentry/sentry-dotnet/CONTRIBUTING.md

 These tests create sample apps with `dotnet new` and run against local nuget packages (.nuget files).
 In CI, these packages are expected to be present, while locally, scripts will run `nuget pack` automatically.

-Because these tests rely on Sentry mock server from <https://github.com/getsentry/github-workflows/tree/main/sentry-cli/integration-test>, you need to check out `getsentry/github-workflows` as a sibling directory next to your `getsentry/sentry-dotnet` checkout.
+### Running integration tests locally

-Localy, you can run individual tests either via Pester integration (e.g. in VS Code), or from command line: `./integration-test/cli.Tests.ps1`.
+You can run individual tests either via Pester integration (e.g. in VS Code), or from command line: `./integration-test/cli.Tests.ps1`.
 Consult Pester docs for details on how to write tests.

+Because these tests rely on a Sentry server mock (`Invoke-SentryServer`) from <https://github.com/getsentry/github-workflows/tree/main/sentry-cli/integration-test>, you need to check out [getsentry/github-workflows](https://github.com/getsentry/github-workflows) as a sibling directory next to your `getsentry/sentry-dotnet` checkout.